-- To increase the environmental and ethical standards of locally grown food, particularly to reduce green-house-gas emissions. - To increase the amount of locally produced food that is distributed and sold locally. - To increase the amount of community food growing space across the district such as allotments, community gardens and communal orchards.
+- To increase the amount of food that is produced, within B&NES. - To increase the environmental and ethical standards of locally grown food, particularly to reduce green-house-gas emissions. - To increase the amount of locally produced food that is distributed and sold locally. - To increase the amount of community food growing space across the district such as allotments, community gardens and communal orchards.